KTH-Nek5000/BO_GP/README.md

   - When you change beta_t
     - driver: change beta_t

-  - Use reset_gpList.sh & reset_fig.sh before running new case
+  - When you clone this repository to a new machine
+    - make data/, storage/ & OFcase/constant/polyMesh/ directories